walterfreeman/ast101/staff-manual.md

 We will be discussing the process of science in our class, and students will write a paper on pseudoscience/science denialism later in the term.
 Earlier in the semester they will write a paper relating timekeeping to motions in the sky.

 You'll be responsible for grading these papers.
-We'll talk about this more as the time comes.
+We'll talk about this more as the time comes (and will post the rubric here and in the assignment).
 Grading these will be a fair bit of work.